Anne-Marie Trevelyan: Secretary of State for Transport

 On 6 September 2022, Trevelyan was appointed Secretary of State for Transport during the formation of the Truss ministry.

 On 21 September 2022, she also assumed responsibility for shipping and aviation, previously handled by the Under-Secretary of State for Transport Robert Courts.
-She is the first modern Secretary of State for Transport to assume responsibility for shipping directly, as this responsibility has traditionally been delegated to a junior minister.
+She was the first modern Secretary of State for Transport to assume responsibility for shipping directly, as this responsibility has traditionally been delegated to a junior minister.

 After Liz Truss's resignation on 20 October 2022 Trevelyan endorsed former Prime Minister Boris Johnson in the resulting Conservative Party leadership election, after Johnson stated he would not run for a second term Trevelyan did not endorse anyone else for the leadership.
 Rishi Sunak went on to win the election unopposed on 24 October 2022 after Penny Mordaunt withdrew from the election.

 Minister of State for Indo-Pacific

 On 25 October 2022 Trevelyan was dismissed as Secretary of State for Transport by Rishi Sunak upon his ascension to Prime Minister, being replaced by Mark Harper.
 On 26 October 2022, Trevelyan was appointed as Minister of State for Indo-Pacific.
 The appointment was a demotion, as it did not include a seat in the cabinet, and it was reported as such by various media outlets due to her support for Liz Truss in the July-September leadership election, against Rishi Sunak.

+In the 2024 UK General Election, Trevelyan stood for the seat of North Northumberland, the successor seat to her seat of Berwick-upon-Tweed in the 2023 review of Westminster constituencies.
+She lost the seat to Labour's David Smith by 5,067 votes.

+Post-parliamentary career

+Following her defeat at the 2024 UK General Election, Trevelyan launched Trevelyan Consulting, working as a strategic advisor on defence and security issues.
+In December 2024, Strategy and communications agency Fullbrook Strategies hired Treveylan as a senior advisor to lead its strategic global projects team.

+In April 2025, Trevelyan announced her intention to stand as the Conservative Party candidate for Druridge Bay ward in the Northumberland County Council election.
+She ultimately secured 163 votes, finishing third behind the successful Labour Party candidate and Reform UK.